 Not all operators work entirely in a safe manner.
 Shocking, right?

 That’s why proper inspections and regular heavy equipment maintenance is so important.
 Through routine equipment maintenance, you exponentially limit the potential for a serious accident to occur.

 The underlying success of a manufacturing or construction business hinges on the reliability of its equipment.
 Undoubtedly, there are many more factors that comprise a successful operation, yet few can cripple productivity quite like equipment breakdowns.

 Essentially, it becomes a trickle-down effect bottlenecking the entire chain.
 If your equipment isn’t functioning properly or forced out of service, then your operators are bottlenecked from completing tasks, thus lagging completion timelines and adding undesired pressure to meet deadlines.
 The downtime then causes delays and can even compromise your perceived reliability for future projects.

-Without a plan for regularly scheduled heavy equipment maintenance, you could be setting yourself up for inevitable issues.
+Without a plan for regularly scheduled heavy equipment inspections and maintenance, you could be setting yourself up for inevitable issues.
 It’s best to be proactive in your approach to equipment maintenance.